ruelalarcon/desmos_midi/README.md

 # Desmos MIDI Player

 > A Rust-based CLI tool for converting MIDI files into formulas for Desmos.
-Accounts for multiple tracks, tempo changes, and note velocities.

 ## Installation